 Socialist countries actively encouraged female labor force participation through several means, from propaganda to a variety of policy measures.
 For example, the state provided working mothers with both maternity benefits and accessible childcare services—often including infant care—which was mostly enterprise based .
 Women's participation in the labor market was also encouraged by the compressed wage scales within each industry, which were decided in most countries at the central level.
 Wage compression worked through two channels to affect women's employment.
 Because of wage compression, a woman re-entering the labor market after a prolonged absence would not receive a substantially lower salary than women who had stayed in the labor market.
 And the low average level of wages also meant that women had to work in order to complement family income.

-Overall, these government efforts to encourage greater female labor force participation were successful.
-However, while women were asked to contribute to the achievement of the economic plan, the traditional perceptions of gender roles—in particular perceptions about women’s role in the household—remained relatively unchanged.
-Women continued to be expected to do the bulk of the household work and care-giving activities even as their participation in the labor market increased.
+Overall, these government efforts to encourage greater female labor force participation were successful, and over time led to both an increased acceptance of the new role of women in the labor market and a greater support for gender equality in the workplace .
+Traditional views of gender roles, however, proved remarkably persistent and continued affecting women's burden and opportunities.
+In the household, women continued to be expected to do the bulk of the household work and care-giving activities.
 This led to a double burden on women that was only partially alleviated by public policies such as the ones mentioned above.
-These traditional views of gender roles also affected women’s work outside the household.
-The perception that women were more fit for jobs resembling housekeeping and care-giving affected the opportunities available to women in the labor market.
-The persistence of traditional gender roles, combined with the fact that part-time employment was uncommon in socialist countries, led women to concentrate in semiskilled-professional occupations in such sectors as health care, education, and retail trades.
-These occupations tended to have shorter and more flexible working hours, which enabled women to reduce their working time outside the household and to achieve a better work−life balance, even if this meant earning lower wages .
+Even outside the household, the perception that women were more fit for jobs resembling housekeeping and care-giving affected the opportunities available to women in the labor market.
+The persistence of traditional gender roles, combined with the fact that part-time employment was uncommon in socialist countries, led women to concentrate in semi-skilled professional occupations in such sectors as health care, education, and retail trades.
+These occupations tended to have shorter and more flexible working hours, which enabled women to reduce their working time outside the household and to achieve a better work–life balance, even if this meant earning lower wages .